binliu-base/FCND-T1P2-3D-Motion-Planning/README.md

 ### 2. Project Rubric

 #### 2.1.
 Explain the Starter Code
-motion_planning.py is a evolutionary version of backyard_flyer_solution.py for simple path planning.
+motion_planning.py is an evolutionary version of backyard_flyer_solution.py for simple path planning.
 A new feature in motion_planning.py is automated path planning with a path planner, While in  backyard_flyer_solution.py, we create a simple square shaped flight path manually.

 The following are the modifications between motion_planning.py and backyard_flyer_solution.py.

 - Add a new state (PLANNING) in the finite-state machine, between ARMING and TAKEOFF.
 - Add a new method plan_path.
 When the drone is at the state ARMING and it is actually armed (line 66), the transition to the PLANNING state is executed on the method plan_path.
-- The method plan_path define a motion planning pipeline. first, read in the hardcoded global home ([-122.397438, 37.7924766, 0.]) and obstacle map from colliders.csv file (line 130 to 133), second, create a grid representation for the drone's environment with the method create_grid (line 136), which defined  in the planning_utils.py file. third, define start (this is just grid center) and goal point in on the grid (line 139 to 143). fourth, Run the path planner (A* Algorithms) to find a path from start to goal
+- The method plan_path define a motion planning pipeline. first, read in the hardcoded global home ([-122.397438, 37.7924766, 0.]) and obstacle map from colliders.csv file (line 130 to 133), second, create a grid representation for the drone's environment with the method create_grid (line 136), which defined in the planning_utils.py file. third, define start (this is just grid center) and a goal point in on the grid (line 139 to 143). fourth, Run the path planner (A* Algorithms) to find a path from start to goal
 (line 150).
-Simply convert path to waypoints. finally, send the waypoints to simulator.
+Simply convert the path to waypoints. finally, send the waypoints to the simulator.

 #### 2.2 Implementing of the Path Planning Algorithm